18F/18f.gsa.gov/_posts/2016-04-01-what-10-weeks-at-18f-taught-me.md

 executive leadership program that is aimed at developing future leaders within the federal government.

-As part of the program, I needed to find an eight week work assignment that would allow me to grow in the areas I was looking to develop as part of my leadership journey: creativity, innovation, and strategic thinking.
+As part of the program, I needed to find an 10-week work assignment that would allow me to grow in the areas I was looking to develop as part of my leadership journey: creativity, innovation, and strategic thinking.